Asymptotic false discovery control of the Benjamini-Hochberg procedure for pairwise comparisons: Introduction

-In numerical studies where none of the $\mu_i$'s are set to be equal, \citet{williams} showed that this modified FDR can be controlled at $\alpha/2$ by applying ``BH" with the nominal level $\alpha$ followed by sign declarations of $\mu_i - \mu_j$.
-This is intuitive because in an extremely error-prone situation with all differences $\mu_i - \mu_j$ being very close to zero, every $T_{ij}$ stochastically behaves almost as if $\mu_i - \mu_j = 0$, in which case upon rejecting $H_{ij}$ there is approximately $1/2$ chance of making false declaration about $\text{sgn}(\mu_i - \mu_j)$.
-Such is known as a \emph{ directional error}.
-In this paper, following work such as \citet{benjamini2000adaptive} and \citet{BenAndDan2005}, we acknowledge the possibility that some null hypotheses in \eqref{a0} could in fact be true, and define directional error more generally as follows: \begin{definition} A directional error for a pair $(i, j)$ is made, when either $\text{sgn}(\mu_i - \mu_j)$ is incorrectly declared after rejection of $H_{ij}$ when $\mu_i - \mu_j \not= 0$, or the null hypothesis $H_{ij}$ is rejected when $\mu_i - \mu_j = 0$. \end{definition} With \defref{type3}, we formally define \emph{the directional false discovery proportion} (dFDP) as
+Originally, \citet{tukey1991philosophy, tukey1962future} argued that, for pairwise comparisons, the difference $\mu_i - \mu_{j}$ for any pair $(i, j)$ can never be exactly zero in reality and at best be close to zero to many decimal points.
+As such a type 1 error of rejecting a true null hypothesis $H_{ij}$ can never occur.
+Nevertheless, one can still make sense of the BH procedure by making a slight modification: Following the rejection of a hypothesis $H_{ij}$, a declaration of the sign of the difference $\mu_i - \mu_j$ must be made by the practitioner.
+If $T_{ij} > 0$, then $\text{sgn}(\mu_i - \mu_j)$ will be declared as positive, and vice versa.
+Making a wrong sign declaration will constitute what is known as a \emph{directional error}.
+Following more recent works such as \citet{benjamini2000adaptive} and \citet{BenAndDan2005}, we acknowledge the possibility that some null hypotheses in \eqref{a0} could in fact be true, and define a directional error more generally as follows: \begin{definition} A directional error for a hypothesis $H_{ij}$ is made if, either $\text{sgn}(\mu_i - \mu_j)$ is incorrectly declared after a rejection of $H_{ij}$ when $\mu_i - \mu_j \not= 0$, or $H_{ij}$ is rejected when $\mu_i - \mu_j = 0$. \end{definition} Hence, a directional error is equivalent to a usual type 1 error for $H_{ij}$ when $\mu_i - \mu_j = 0$.
+Under \defref{type3}, we formally define \emph{the directional false discovery proportion} (dFDP) as

-and the directional false discovery rate (dFDR) is the expectation thereof.
-Note that a directional error boils down to the usual type 1 error for the two sided tests when $\mu_i - \mu_j = 0$.
-Under weak conditions, our main results imply that the ``BH" followed by sign declarations can asymptotically control both the dFDP and dFDR at \begin{inparaenum} \item the usual nominal level $\alpha$ when all the nulls are true, and \item at the level $\alpha/2$ as demonstrated in the simulations of \citet{williams} when none of the nulls are true. \end{inparaenum}
+and the directional false discovery rate (dFDR) as the expectation thereof.
+To accommodate Tukey's viewpoint, our main result (\thmref{main}) is thus stated in terms of dFDR and dFDP control.
+To the best of our knowledge, asymptotic results on dFDR/dFDP control have not appeared elsewhere in the literature.
+While our techniques can certainly be employed to prove a similar theorem in terms of the original FDR, it is instructive to demonstrate how they can be adopted to prove a result for dFDR, using the pairwise comparison problem as a showcase.